 The first part of the analysis (RQ1) is more quantitative in nature and concerns the status of collocations in the L2/TL: by relying on several AMs, we assess whether one text production mode is associated with higher or lower collocationality levels than the other; we operationalise collocationality as the median AM score of word pairs produced by students in either text production mode.
 In the second, more exploratory part (RQ2 and RQ3), we focus on the possible relationships between the collocations observed in English and their equivalents in Italian.
 Specifically, we narrow down the analysis to a manageable subset of highly frequent, non-idiosyncratic collocations and identify their equivalents using the translation STs, bilingual dictionaries and machine translation.
-The direct cross-linguistic links (through lexicographic evidence) and equivalent collocations (through L1 frequency data).
+The aim is to explore whether the differences observed in the two modes can be related to direct cross-linguistic links (through lexicographic evidence) and equivalent collocations (through L1 frequency data).